jcummins54/diehard/README.md

 # Diehard Front and Backend Demo

-This project contains a React Front End, and Serverless Backend API to provide solutions for the classic Diehard 2 Jugs problem.
+This project contains a React Front End, and Serverless Backend API to provide solutions for the classic Diehard 3 water jugs problem.

 Features:
 * Runs on AWS S3 and API Gateway/Lambda - no "server" required